univention/univention-corporate-server/doc/architecture/positioning.rst

 -------

-Univention started UCS in 2002 as a collection of scripts that turn a Debian system into a Linux server that offers Windows domain functionality.
+Univention started UCS in 2002 as a collection of scripts that turn a Debian system into a Linux server that offers Windows domain capability.
 The goal was to offer companies and organizations a standardized Linux server as alternative to Microsoft Windows Server that implements Microsoft's domain concept.
 Over the time it developed to an enterprise Linux distribution with